Tokyo Princess Sho

-The Tokyo Princess Sho (in Japanese: 東京プリンセス賞), is a horse race for three-year-olds from South Kanto at Ohi Racecourse.
+The Tokyo Princess Sho (in Japanese: 東京プリンセス賞), is a Japanese thoroughbred horse race for three-year-old fillies open only to horses from South Kanto at Ohi Racecourse.
+It is graded as a South Kanto Grade I. It is run over a distance of 1,800 meters (about 9 furlongs) at Ohi Racecourse in Shinagawa, Tokyo in April or May.

 Race details

 The first edition of the race took place on July 12, 1987.

 The race was initially held in June and July, but is now held during April and May.

+The track distance is 1800 meters, except for the 16th and 17th races, which were held over 1790m due to construction work on the stands at the racecourse.